 The future tentative map is envisioned to provide the same features and amenities of the surrounding developments, such as open space areas and attractive architecture.
 There are two ponds that hold water from a spring on-site that produces 26 acre-feet of surface water per year.
 This water is currently being used to irrigate a small portion of the property.
-With future development, these ponds are likely to form part of an open space area and neighborhood amenity.
+With future development, these ponds are likely to form part of a neighborhood amenity.

 Washoe County Code allows clustering of residential units (while adhering to the allowed overall density).
 This clustering option allows for resource conservation, reduction in water use, and open space provision.
-Given the site topography and natural features, it is likely that some clustering of housing lots will be included on a future tentative map.
+Given the site topography and natural features, it is likely that some clustering of housing lots will be included on a future tentative map, especially within the LDS zone, as to not disturb an of the slopes among the easternmost boundary.